APO-SRE/cisco-hybrid-ai-ml-azure-local/docs/architecture_overview.md

 ## Overview

-The **Cisco AI-Driven Enterprise Data Architecture** is a hybrid solution that combines the power of Azure Stack HCI running on Cisco UCS hardware with comprehensive Cisco connectivity and security products.
+The **Cisco AI-Driven Enterprise Data Architecture** is a hybrid solution that combines the power of Azure Local running on Cisco UCS hardware with comprehensive Cisco connectivity and security products.
 This architecture leverages Azure services on-premises and in the cloud, enabling organizations to accelerate innovation, enhance security, and simplify operations.

 ---